bear-rsg/4m-association/content/articles/bulletin/2012/May/May12.md

 title: May'12
-date: 2021-03-31
+date: 2012-05-01
+category: bulletin
+tags: bulletin

 <!--break-->
 ####  4M 2012 - Vienna, Austria, 9-11th October

 ![4M2011](/images/4m-2012_100.png)
 The **deadline for the first review** is Friday 4th May 2012.
 If you have been allocated papers to review please complete them by this date.
-The first [Invited Speakers have been announced](/contents/Invited-Speakers-4M2012.html).
+The first [Invited Speakers have been announced](/content/Invited-Speakers-4M2012/Invited-Speakers-4M2012.html).
 The conference will be held in the modern surroundings of the new 1,200 m² [EURO PLAZA Conference Center](http://www.europlaza.at/jart/prj3/euro_pl/website.jart?rel=en&content-id=1155914559700&reserve-mode=active).
 An initial selection of [suggested Hotels](/content/Hotels-Accommodation) is also now available.
 Further information can be found on the [4M2012 webpages](/conference/2012) which will be regularly updated. .html

 ####  European micro- and nanotechnology industry unfazed by debt crisis

-According to a [report produced by IVAM](/contents/European-micro-and-nanotechnology-industry-unfazed-debt-crisis.html), the Euro debt crisis has left the microtechnology, nanotechnology and advanced materials industries largely unfazed so far.     .html
+According to a [report produced by IVAM](/content/European-micro-and-nanotechnology-industry-unfazed-debt-crisis/European-micro-and-nanotechnology-industry-unfazed-debt-crisis.html), the Euro debt crisis has left the microtechnology, nanotechnology and advanced materials industries largely unfazed so far.     .html

 ####  COTECH - training for Professionals